 Autumn is the perfect time to linger a little longer in the kitchen and cook those soul warming meals we crave when the weather turns chilly.
 It is also the perfect opportunity to switch up what you’ve been drinking to pair with these more savory meals.
 I put together 10 grape varieties I think you should try this fall.
-Cozy up, drink a glass, and let us know what you think!
+Cozy up, drink a glass, and decide what will become your go-to wine this season.

 Lambrusco | Italy

 Not your grandmother’s Lambrusco!
 We say this seriously, Lambrusco got a bad rap in the 70s for being a cheap and sweet red wine you drank with ice cubes.
 Modern day Lambruscos are dry (or only slightly off-dry), effervescent and playful and they pair with just about any food on the planet!
 Most Lambrusco production is in the Emilia-Romagna region of Italy, home of all the culinary things we love: Balsamic Vinegar of Modena, Parmigiano-Reggiano, Prosciutto di Parma and Massimo Bottura.
 I mean, wine pairing 101: try the regional pairing here folks!

 Think masculine, more savory rosé compared to your typical summer pinks.
 We love being playful and more exploratory in the fall, why not try a skin contact Pinot Gris or a rosé from Lebanon or Argentina.
 Think about these type of rosés around your Thanksgiving table with that roast turkey and cranberry sauce, seriously cannot wait!